⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 12.81 | The P/E ratio measures how much investors are willing to pay for each dollar of earnings, reflecting current market sentiment and growth expectations. |
+| P/E Ratio (TTM) | 8.85 | The trailing twelve-month P/E ratio measures the current share price relative to the company's earnings per share over the past year, indicating how much investors are willing to pay for each dollar of earnings. |

-| Price/Sales (TTM) | 1.69 | The Price/Sales ratio compares a company's market capitalization to its total revenue over the past twelve months, often used for companies without consistent earnings. |
+| Price/Sales (TTM) | 1.30 | The price-to-sales ratio compares the company's market capitalization to its revenue over the past twelve months, often used for companies with inconsistent or negative earnings. |

-| Price/Book (MRQ) | 2.72 | The Price/Book ratio compares a company's market value to its book value, indicating how investors value the company's net assets. |
+| Price/Book (MRQ) | 2.03 | The price-to-book ratio compares the market value of a company's stock to its book value, indicating how much investors are willing to pay for each dollar of net assets. |

-| EV/EBITDA | 9.18 | EV/EBITDA measures a company's Enterprise Value relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures. |
+| EV/EBITDA | 6.68 | Enterprise Value to EBITDA measures the total value of a company relative to its earnings before interest, taxes, depreciation, and amortization, often used to compare companies across different capital structures. |

-| Return on Equity (TTM) | 0.26 | Return on Equity (ROE) measures a company's profitability in relation to the equity invested by shareholders, indicating how efficiently shareholder funds are being used to generate profits. |
+| Return on Equity (TTM) | 0.26 | Return on Equity measures the profitability of a company in relation to the equity invested by shareholders, indicating how efficiently management is using shareholders' capital to generate profits. |

-| Operating Margin | 0.15 | The operating margin measures how much profit a company makes from its core operations for every dollar of revenue, reflecting operational efficiency before taxes and interest. |
+| Operating Margin | 0.08 | The operating margin measures how much profit a company makes on each dollar of sales after covering variable costs and fixed costs, indicating the efficiency of its core operations. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |